top of page

 Tango

-We went for a night dance show in one of these studio-cafeteria in Buenos Aires and enjoyed a fabulous tango show.
+We went for a night dance show in one of these studio-cafeteria in Buenos Aires and enjoyed an absolutely fabulous tango show.
 There is a guide map called Tangomap available to find these shows and milongas.

-Many of these cafeterias offer tango courses and I know one of my friend couple who flew all the way here and danced nonstop for one week!
+Many cafeterias or milongas offer tango performances and courses and I know one of my friend couple who flew all the way to Argentina and danced nonstop for one week!

 Eat and Drink